 We’ll explore the bodegas, cafes, and shops of old Santiago, visit an artisans village that dates back to 1700s, and wander the modern, emerging neighborhood of Las Condes.
 We’ll also take a day trip to the seaport city of Valparaiso on the Pacific Ocean, and finally, ascend 10,000 feet into the amazing Andes Mountains for an afternoon of skiing.

-India is a spectacular country famous for its ancient history, diverse culture, and ornate, world-renowned architectural sites such as the Taj Mahal.
+India is a spectacular country famous for its ancient history, diverse culture, and ornate, world-renowned architectural sites.

 This country of more than a billion people is a study in contrasts.
 Cities can overwhelm the senses with crowded sidewalks, chaotic traffic, and constant noise.
-But look further and you’ll also find quiet, leafy parks and gardens to stroll through, intriguing shops and markets filled with colorful textiles, spices, and jewelry, and peaceful churches and temples that calm the spirit.
+But look further and you’ll also find quiet, leafy parks and gardens, intriguing shops and markets filled with colorful textiles, spices, and jewelry, and peaceful churches and temples.

-Join Susan Brauer as she takes you on a journey through the cities of the Golden Triangle (Delhi, Agra, and Jaipur.)
-Join her at a local family’s home for a Diwali celebration.
-Walk along the Arabian Sea on “The Queen’s Necklace” in Mumbai, and catch your breath in the small, tranquil village of Siolim in beautiful Goa.
+Join me on a journey through the Golden Triangle (Delhi, Agra, and Jaipur), walk along the Arabian Sea on “The Queen’s Necklace” in Mumbai, and catch your breath in the small, tranquil village of Siolim in beautiful Goa.

 Paris: The City of Light

-Just saying the name of this beloved European city conjures up iconic pictures in the mind.
-Is there anyone who doesn’t dream of strolling the lovely streets of Paris, crossing its romantic bridges, and wandering through its iconic art museums, parks, churches, and shops?
+Is there anyone who doesn’t dream of strolling the lovely streets of Paris, crossing its romantic bridges, and wandering through its art museums, parks, churches, and shops?
 Or having a picnic of wine, cheese, and baguettes on the Champ de Mars in the shadow of the Eiffel Tower?

-Join Susan Brauer as she takes you on a trip through the fantastic City of Light, visiting some of its stunning, iconic sites where she endeavors to share with you at least one mystery or fun secret about each one.
+Join me on a trip through the fantastic City of Light, visiting some of its most stunning, iconic sites where I’ll endeavor to share with you at least one mystery or fun secret about each one.
 C’est magnifique!